 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery and kitchen fittings were seen to be in a condition consister with their age.
+Notes Internal joinery and kitchen fittings were seen to be in a condition consistent with their age.